JornLotsch/genESOMerrorSignal/README.md

 ## Dependencies

-The pipeline requires several R packages:
+The pipeline requires some R packages:

+- Umatrix, dbt.DataIO (for ESOM training)
 - Boruta, caret, reshape2 (for feature importance analysis)
-- Umatrix, dbt.DataIO (for ESOM training)
 - ggplot2, cowplot (for visualization)
-- parallel, pbmcapply (for performance optimization)
+- parallel, pbmcapply (for parallel processing)

+### Optional
-- missForest, forecast, outliers (for data preprocessing)
+- missForest, forecast, outliers (for data preprocessing, if used)

 ## Installation

 Clone this repository and install the required R packages.

 Some additional code is provided in Python.
 It has been tested so far in Python version 3.11.7 for Linux.

 ## Feature Importance Pipeline Parameters